Everest Base Camp Helicopter Tour

 Everest Base Camp (5,364 meters)

-The Everest Base Camp Helicopter Tour offers a thrilling chance to see the stunning Himalayas without the effort of a long Everest base camp trek.
-You will fly over rugged landscapes and enjoy amazing views of snow-capped peaks, including Mount Everest.
 The best part is landing at the famous Everest Base Camp by helicopter, where many climbers start their adventures.
-You will also fly over the dangerous Khumbu Icefall, a place filled with moving ice blocks and deep cracks.
-The EBC helicopter tour is simple and easy as it lets tourists explore the entire Everest region in just mere hours.
-The possibility of landing in EBC via helicopter is an adventure and an attraction on its own.
+You will also fly over the dangerous Khumbu Icefall, filled with moving ice blocks and deep cracks.
+The EBC helicopter tour is simple and easy, letting tourists explore the entire Everest region in just hours.
+The possibility of landing in EBC via helicopter is an adventure and an attraction.

 Everest View Hotel (3,880 meters)

-Another major attraction of the EBC helicopter tour in Nepal is the chance to land at Hotel Everest View.
-Among many landing destinations, this hotel is also quite popular not only because of the landing but also because of the opportunity to have breakfast at Everest View Hotel.
-This hotel is located in Sagarmatha (Everest) National Park in Nepal, a UNESCO World Heritage Site.
+This hotel is in Sagarmatha (Everest) National Park in Nepal, a UNESCO World Heritage Site.
 It offers stunning 360-degree views of the mountains.
 Every room has a view of Mt.
 Everest, allowing guests to enjoy this beautiful scenery in luxury.
 The hotel opened in 1971 and was recognized in the Guinness Book of World Records in 2004 as the highest hotel in the world at 13000 feet.

 Lukla Airport